DocNow/twarc/README.md

 *Translations: [Chinese], [Japanese], [Portuguese], [Spanish], [Swahili], [Swedish]*

+*See the [twarc2](https://github.com/DocNow/twarc/wiki/twarc2) page on the wiki for details about our plans to support the Twitter v2 API*

 twarc is a command line tool and Python library for archiving Twitter JSON data.
 Each tweet is represented as a JSON object that is [exactly](https://dev.twitter.com/overview/api/tweets) what was returned from